chris-geek/file-downloader/README.md

 ```

-This will create a distributable bundle of the application.
+This will create a distributable bundle of the application under `build/libs`.

 ### Extract the bundle